 Want to get involved in our exciting local theatre company?

 One of the great things about theatre on the Sunshine Coast is that actors, directors and technical crew don’t limit themselves to working with just one theatre.
 They share their talents and gain experience and knowledge from working with different theatres.
 We recognize that this can become expensive when it comes to paying membership fees, so we have reviewed and reduced our membership costs.
-Download the form below or contact President Alice Rea on 0447 625 250 to have one mailed to you.
+Contact President Alice Rea on 0447 625 250 to have one mailed to you or email the secretary on email@example.com to receive a digital copy.